DaveKadziola/easytodo-grocery-list/README.md

 # EasyTodo Grocery List

 EasyTodo Grocery List is a simple application designed to manage your grocery list and tasks.
 The application features an intuitive user interface with seamless operations—updates and actions occur without reloading the page thanks to real-time data synchronization (including automatic state updates after reconnecting).
-It is optimized for both mobile and desktop platforms and is intended for self-hosted use only.
+It is optimized for both mobile and desktop platforms and is intended for self-hosted use only, using configuration script or Docker containers.

 ## Key Features